clemlak/vanquish-contracts/README.md

 ### 🚩 Claim

 Claiming is one of the biggest part of the gameplay: it consists in taking ownership of a land and its resources.
-Most of the lands will be empty, but some of them will contain resources that can be used later to hire units (soldiers).
+Most of the lands will be empty, but some of them will contain resources that can be used later to buy units (soldiers).

 Claiming a land is free, the only requirement is that the new land is directly next to a land you currently own.

 ### 💎 Buy

 Some lands contain resources that you can collect and use to buy units.
-You can buy as much units as you want as the same time, and they will be delivered directly in to your spawn land.
+You can buy as much units as you want at the same time, and they will be delivered directly to your spawn land.

 ### 🚍 Move